CrescentMnn/password_manager/README.md

 To get started with the project, you need to have [Rust](https://www.rust-lang.org/tools/install) and OpenSSL installed.
 If you don't have OpenSSL installed, you can install it using your system's package manager or download it from the [OpenSSL website](https://www.openssl.org/).

-Or use the needed installation commands for OpenSSL on different Linux distributions:
+Installation commands for OpenSSL on different Linux distributions:

 ## Debian/Ubuntu: